 Failure to complete construction in time, or the inability to complete construction in accordance with its design specifications, may result in loss of revenue.
 Additionally, capital expenditures for construction projects could materially exceed the initially planned investments or can result in delays in putting such assets into operation.

-Our failure to timely deliver our backlog could affect our future sales, profitability, and our relationships with our customers.
+Our failure to timely deliver our backlog could affect future sales, profitability, and relationships with our customers.

 Many of the contracts we enter into with our customers require long manufacturing lead times due to complex technical and logistical requirements.
-These contracts may contain clauses related to liquidated damages or financial incentives regarding on-time delivery, and a failure by us to deliver in accordance with customer expectations could subject us to liquidated damages or loss of financial incentives, reduce our margins on these contracts or result in damage to existing customer relationships.
-The ability to meet customer delivery schedules for this backlog is dependent on a number of factors, including, but not limited to, access to the raw materials required for production, an adequately trained and capable workforce, subcontractor performance, project engineering expertise and execution, sufficient manufacturing plant capacity and appropriate planning and scheduling of manufacturing resources.
-Failure to deliver backlog in accordance with expectations could negatively impact our financial performance, particularly in light of the current industry environment where customers may seek to improve their returns or cash flows.
+These contracts may contain clauses related to liquidated damages or financial incentives regarding on-time delivery, and a failure by us to deliver in accordance with customer expectations could subject us to liquidated damages or loss of financial incentives, reduce our margins on these contracts, or result in damage to existing customer relationships.
+The ability to meet customer delivery schedules for this backlog is dependent upon a number of factors, including, but not limited to, access to the raw materials required for production, an adequately trained and capable workforce, subcontractor performance, project engineering expertise and execution, sufficient manufacturing plant capacity, and appropriate planning and scheduling of manufacturing resources.
+Failure to deliver backlog in accordance with expectations could negatively impact our financial performance.

 We face risks relating to our reliance on subcontractors, suppliers, and our joint venture partners.